 For more information please call the Disability Services for Students at 541.888.7405.

 Students who will be full-time, who will be pursuing a degree or certificate program or receiving financial aid must complete placement tests prior to registration.
-The placement test determines your entry levels for reading, writing and math.
+The placement test determines your entry levels for reading, writing.
 If you have prior college work or have taken a placement test at another college or have recent ACT or SAT scores, check with Educational Support Programs.
-The placement test is given in Stensland Hall between the hours of 8:15 a.m. and 3:00 p.m.
-Monday through Friday on a walk-in basis and takes approximately 2 hours to complete.
+The placement test is given in Stensland Hall between the hours of 7:30 a.m. and 3:00 p.m.
+Monday through Friday on a walk-in basis and takes approximately 1 hour to complete.
 At the end of your testing session, you will receive a copy of your test results.
-Your advisor or a counselor will discuss the results and assist you to select classes based on your placement.
+A intake advisor or a counselor will discuss the results and assist you to select classes based on your placement.
 Note: High scores may allow you to 'test out' of some course work.

 Placement tests are scheduled by appointment through the local offices for the Curry campuses in Brookings, Gold Beach and Port Orford.

-COMPASS is a comprehensive computerized adaptive testing from ACT, that helps place students into appropriate courses such as reading, writing, and math.
-COMPASS testing is offered on a walk-in basis.
+Accuplacer is a comprehensive battery of tests designed to provide information about students Reading and Writing skills.
+Tests within the Accuplacer system are delivered over the Internet.
+Testing is offered on a walk-in basis.
 Photo ID is required.
 Please call the ESPS Office for testing fee schedule.
-For COMPASS practice site, please go to www.act.org/compass/.
+For Accuplacer practice site, please go to https://accuplacerpractice.collegeboard.org/login .